arbal/awesome-stars/README.md

 ## Python

+- [hardillb/nginx-proxy-avahi-helper](https://github.com/hardillb/nginx-proxy-avahi-helper) - A container to generate matching mDNS CNAMEs for the virtual hosts used by jwilder/nginx-proxy
 - [dxa4481/truffleHog](https://github.com/dxa4481/truffleHog) - Searches through git repositories for high entropy strings and secrets, digging deep into commit history
 - [goberoi/faceit](https://github.com/goberoi/faceit) - A script to make it easy to swap faces in videos using the faceswap library, and YouTube videos.
 - [joshua-wu/deepfakes_faceswap](https://github.com/joshua-wu/deepfakes_faceswap) - from deekfakes' faceswap: https://www.reddit.com/user/deepfakes/